MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/access-teams-context.md

 * `teamSitePath`: Set to the path of a distinct, unique SharePoint site for the private channel
 * `teamSiteDomain`: Set to the domain of a distinct, unique SharePoint site domain for the private channel

-If your page makes use of any of these values, you must check the `channelType` field for `Private` to determine if your page is loaded in a private channel and respond appropriately.
+If your page makes use of any of these values, the value of `channelType` field must be `Private` to determine if your page is loaded in a private channel and can respond appropriately.

 ## Retrieve context in Microsoft Teams Connect shared channels

-> [!Note]
+> [!NOTE]
-> Microsoft Teams Connect shared channels are currently in developer preview.
+> Currently, Microsoft Teams Connect shared channels are in [developer preview](../../resources/dev-preview/developer-preview-intro.md) only.

 When your content page is loaded in a Microsoft Teams Connect shared channel, the data you receive from the `getContext` call is altered due to the unique roster of users in shared channels.

 The following fields are changed when your content page is in a shared channel:

-* `groupId`: Undefined for shared channels
+* `groupId`: Undefined for shared channels.
-* `teamId`: Set to the threadId of the team the channel was shared to for the current user.
-If the user has access to multiple teams, the `teamId` will be set to the team that hosts (created) the shared channel
+* `teamId`: Set to the `threadId` of the team, the channel is shared for the current user.
+If the user has access to multiple teams, the `teamId` is set to the team that hosts (creates) the shared channel.
-* `teamName`: Set to the name of the team the channel was shared to for the current user.
-If the user has access to multiple teams, the `teamName` will be set to the team that hosts (created) the shared channel.
+* `teamName`: Set to the name of the team, the channel is shared for the current user.
+If the user has access to multiple teams, the `teamName` is set to the team that hosts (creates) the shared channel.
-* `teamSiteUrl`: Set to the URL of a distinct, unique SharePoint site for the shared channel
+* `teamSiteUrl`: Set to the URL of a distinct, unique SharePoint site for the shared channel.
-* `teamSitePath`: Set to the path of a distinct, unique SharePoint site for the shared channel
+* `teamSitePath`: Set to the path of a distinct, unique SharePoint site for the shared channel.
-* `teamSiteDomain`: Set to the domain of a distinct, unique SharePoint site domain for the shared channel
+* `teamSiteDomain`: Set to the domain of a distinct, unique SharePoint site domain for the shared channel.

 In addition to these field changes, there are two new fields available for shared channels:

 * `hostTeamGroupId`: Set to the `groupId` associated with the hosting team, or the team that created the shared channel.
-This property can be used to make Microsoft Graph API calls to retrieve membership of the shared channel
+The property can make Microsoft Graph API calls retrieve membership of the shared channel.
 * `hostTeamTenantId`: Set to the `tenantId` associated with the hosting team, or the team that created the shared channel.
-This property can be cross referenced with the current user's tenant ID found in the `tid` field of `getContext` to determine if the user is internal or external to the hosting team's tenant.
+The property can be cross referenced with the current user's tenant ID found in the `tid` field of `getContext` to determine if the user is internal or external to the hosting team's tenant.

-If your page makes use of any of these values, you must check the `channelType` field for `Shared` to determine if your page is loaded in a shared channel and respond appropriately.
+If your page makes use of any of these values, the value of `channelType` field must be `Shared` to determine if your page is loaded in a shared channel and can respond appropriately.

 ## Handle theme change